Inc21/tic-tac-toe-pp2/README.md

 The steps to deploy are as follows:
   - On my [GitHub](https://github.com/Inc21) profile page, top centre of the screen click on repositories.
   - Click on
-  - In the blarney_cc_pp1 repository, click on the 'Code' button.
+  - In the tic-tac-toe-pp2 repository, click on the 'Code' button.
-  - Menu that opens copy to clipboard:
+  - Menu that opens make sure you are in "local" tab, copy the link in "HTTPS".
   - on a Windows machine, open the command prompt (press windows+R to open the "Run" box.
 Type "cmd" on then click ok).
   - In cmd type "git clone" and paste the link you copied earlier (ctrl+V).
 Example: git clone